CodeAsm/lfs-pacman/README.md

 - Stage 4 - Installing pacman to your final system
 - Stage 5 - Finishing the book

+### Disclaimer

+This version of "Pacman on LFS" is for a development version of LFS (v.20190721-systemd).
+If you are not using that version of LFS, some of the packages and instructions may be different than what is stated here.
+Even if you ARE using the correct version, this is a development version and the possibility of bugs and security vulnerabilities is higher than it would be with a stable version.

+**Proceed with Caution**

+**Note.7.31.19**: As of now, I am actively working through the steps in this guide and documenting changes from the original to the development version. **DO NOT USE THIS GUIDE** unless you're ready to wander off into uncharter territory and figure out issues on your own.
+I will not provide and assistance if you choose to use this guide in its current state and things do not go well.

 ## Stage 1 - Installing pacman to your temporary toolchain

 This stage begins right before section **6.7.
 Linux-4.9.9 API Headers** of the LFS 8.1 book.